Q. Who is my senator?

-A. No. Just bring clean and pressed black slacks, a white blouse or shirt and black shoes (all black tennis shoes are acceptable).
+A. No. Pages are required to wear clean and pressed black slacks, a white blouse or shirt and black shoes (all black tennis shoes are acceptable).
 Make sure shoes are comfortable as you will spend much of your time on your feet.
 Boys are required to wear a solid black tie.
 Girls are not allowed to wear skirts.

-A. Pages perform a variety of tasks including making deliveries to Senate offices, going on errands and working in the Senate chambers.
-Pages will spend two hours a day in page school learning the legislative process.
+A. Pages perform a variety of tasks including making deliveries to Senate offices, going on errands, assisting offices, presenting the colors at the opening of each day's session, and working in the Senate chambers.
+Pages will spend two hours a day in Page School learning about the legislative process.

 Q. What days will I work?

-A. You will be required to attend a 2-hour orientation the Sunday before you are scheduled to begin paging.
-Your page assignment will begin on Monday and end on Friday.
+A. page work Monday-Friday.
+You will be required to attend a 2-hour orientation the Sunday before you are scheduled to begin paging.

 Q. What are the work hours?